Spritz Cookies Recipe

 Instructions

-- In a large bowl, using a handheld mixer or a stand mixer fitted with a paddle attachment, cream butter with sugar, egg yolk, salt and vanilla extract until fluffy.
-Add in the milk, baking milk powder (if using) and mix well.
+- In a large bowl, using a handheld mixer or a stand mixer fitted with a paddle attachment, cream the butter with the sugar, egg yolk, salt, and vanilla extract until fluffy.
+Add the milk and baking powder (if using), and mix well.

-- Slowly add in the all-purpose flour and cornstarch, beat until the dough becomes soft and not stick to hands.
+- Slowly add in the all-purpose flour and cornstarch, beating until the dough becomes soft and no longer sticks to your hands.

-- Preheat the oven to 350°F (176°C) Line two baking sheets with parchment paper or silplat.
-Cover the dough with a plastic wrap and chill in the refrigerator for 30 minutes.
+- Preheat the oven to 350°F (176°C).
+Line two baking sheets with parchment paper or a silicone baking mat.
+Cover the dough with plastic wrap and chill in the refrigerator for 30 minutes.

 Notes